Hilton

 Green Meetings

 How Green are your meetings?
 What are the latest practices in the area?
-Planners need to be ready to respond to this issue as it becomes increasingly important throughout society and demonstrate how they are making their meetings "greener".
+Planners need to be ready to demonstrate how they are making their meetings "greener".
 Check out the articles below for some ideas and best practices.

 Resources for Resourceful Hospitality Firms